 Most Breathable Hiking Shoes

-If you live in a warmer climate, the Keen Wasatch Crest Vent Shoes (men's; women's) are made for hot summer months.
-The breathable mesh upper makes them great for hiking in the heat.
+If you live in a warmer climate, the Keen NXIS Speed Shoes are designed with hot summer months in mind.
+The breathable mesh upper, combined with the breathable textile lining, make them ideal for hiking in the heat.

-The 4mm lugs give good traction when hiking through unknown terrain.
+The non-marking, 4mm multi-directional lugs provide ample traction when hiking through unknown terrain.
 They’re ideal for a multitude of casual and sporty uses.
-There are also several support systems, including a stability Shank and high-rebound EVA cushioning.
+There are also several support systems, including a compression moulded EVA midsole for exceptional cushioning and a removable PU insole for long-lasting comfort.

 Price: 0.00$